federgraph/SudokuHelper/SH02/HelpText.md

 The active cell is marked in yellow, or blue (aqua) for a Gosu cell.

+When keyboard is available:
-To navigate around the grid use the cursor keys to move one cell up, down, left or right.
+- Use **cursor keys** to move one cell up, down, left or right.

-In addition:
 - **Home** moves to the first cell in the row (Pos1).
 - **End** moves to the last cell in the row (Ende).
 - **PageUp** moves to the top cell in the column (Bild auf).
 - **PageDown** moves to the bottom cell in the column (Bild ab).

+When mouse is available you can use wheel and shift wheel, or use left button click when in click mode SetFocus.

+On a touch screen device you can use bottom and right touch bar of the button frame instead of mouse wheel, or simply tap a cell when in click mode SetFocus.

 ### Setting cell values with keyboard